mouryag/mouryag/README.md

 ## About

-* 💻 Machine Learning Engineer associate at TCS.
+* 💻 Machine Learning Engineer at TCS.

+* FLask and Django developer

-* 💡 Mathematics explorer.
+* 💡 Mathematics explorer, Programmer.

-* ✍ I aspire to become a Data Scientist.
+* ✍ I aspire to built intelligent and smart systems that can move mankind forward and make world a better place.

 * 🔭 Research Interests: Machine Learning,Computer Vision, NLP,Data analytics,Data vizualisation.

+* A Computer Science and Engineering student

 * 🌱 Favourite Quote: The question isn't who is going to let me; It is who is going to stop me.